edterbak/NodeRed2/flow_configuration_functions.md

 On each line of the scheduler, you can indicate if the heat pump should be powered on for the task or not.

 A recent addition to the scheduler is the possibility to add conditions for each of the scheduled tasks.
+> [!NOTE]
-Note: Make sure the native panasonic scheduler (in the controller) is disabled to prevent unexpected behavior of the flow.
+> Make sure the native panasonic scheduler (in the controller) is disabled to prevent unexpected behavior of the flow.

 <a id="conditions"></a>
 #### Conditions